dabox78/MarlinDgusResources/display/README.md

    2. insert the CF into the DGUS reader (it can be both: turned on or off, I prefer on): if turned on, it will immediately show a blue screen and the upload process
    3. reboot DGUS display

-Step 3 (DGUS Tool) is not mandatory if bmp/wav files were replaced.
+**Step 3 (DGUS Tool)** is not mandatory if bmp/wav files were replaced.
 It is only needed if
 * icons' ID (order) have been modified,
 * icons were added,
 * icon/wav file IDs were modified, etc...

+**Step 3.II:**
+Touch input is realized with the "Return Key code" touch control.
+On touch the device sends to Marlin the requested screen to jump to.
+Marlin then decides if the switch is allowed and subsequently requests the DGUS device to finally switch the screen.
+The "key value" defines from where to where to switch (high byte from, low byte to).
+Example: `0x0a0b` would request to jump from screen ID 10 to screen ID 11.
+The VP (value pointer) must be `0x2001` as it is expected by Marlin firmware.

 # UI Design software